- Home

 Singaporean e-invoicing and archiving requirements at a glance:

-Buyer requirement: Singaporean buyers must receive e-invoices via InvoiceNow in a format that ensures I&A.
+Buyer requirement: Singaporean buyers must be able to receive e-invoices via InvoiceNow in a format that ensures I&A and report the invoice data to IRAS.

 Archiving requirement: Store invoices for five years; storage abroad is allowed if they remain accessible and legible.